Blowing Rock TDA votes to adopt 2020-2021 budget

-BLOWING ROCK — The Blowing Rock Tourism Development Authority held a meeting on May 19 to discuss its 2020-2021 budget, during which members ultimately decided to adopt the drafted budget under the condition that the TDA readdresses the funding half-way through 2021.
+The Blowing Rock Tourism Development Authority held a meeting May 19 to discuss its 2020-2021 budget, during which members ultimately decided to adopt the drafted budget under the condition that the TDA readdresses the funding half-way through 2021.

 The drafted budget allows for a 40 percent decline in tourism revenue as a result of COVID-19, which was a decision after consulting TDA officials from areas similar to Blowing Rock, according to TDA Executive Director Tracy Brown.
 Brown noted that the Watauga County TDA has also allotted for a 40 percent revenue decline.